 Each Comprehensive Lactation Course is followed by Marie's popular one-day Picture Perfect Seminar.
-Comprehensive Course attendees save $49 on any Picture Perfect Seminar.
+Comprehensive Course attendees save $49 on the registration fee for any Picture Perfect Seminar.

 This is a "learn it the first time course."
 It is designed for those planning to sit for the IBLCE Exam for the first time.
-This course meets the IBLCE's requirement for 90 hours of lactation education, covers the material that will be on the IBLCE exam, and prepares the student for a career as an IBCLC.
-If you are a re-certifying IBCLC, please consider our Lactation Exam Review to prepare you to recertify by exam.
+This course meets the IBLCE's requirement for 90 hours of lactation-specific education, covers the material that will be on the IBLCE exam, and prepares the student for a career as an IBCLC.
+If you are a re-certifying IBCLC, please consider our exam review courses to prepare you to recertify by exam.

 There is approximately 60 hours of homework to complete prior to the live portion of this course.
 Upon registration, you will receive an e-mail from us with instructions for completing the homework.
-Most work is done online on our website.
+The homework is completed online on our website.

 You have until April 15th or October 15th (whichever is later) after the live portion of your course to complete all the course requirements and earn your credits.
 If you do not exercise your right to earn credits prior to the expiration date, no credits will be given.

 Only written cancellations received prior to the cancellation deadline (see brochure) are eligible for a refund; no refunds can be issued after that date.
 All refunds are subject to a $200 administrative fee and will be issued within 30 days of the receipt of written cancellation.
 Substitutions are allowed, but please notify our Registrar at 703-787-9894 as soon as possible.
 In the unlikely event that a program is canceled, Breastfeeding Outlook will refund the registration fee in full, but is not responsible for any travel, hotel, or other costs you may incur.

 |Cleft Lip & Palate||Common Concerns in the First Month|

 |Common Concerns Beyond the First Month||Contraindications to Breastfeeding|